Tourism Brittany

 The best neighborhood to stay in Saint-Malo depends on the nature of your trip: Intra-Muros is ideal for a first visit, Le Sillon for the beach and ocean views, Saint-Servan for a good compromise, Paramé and Courtoisville for peace and quiet, and Rothéneuf for a nature-focused getaway.

-To quickly compare prices for your dates, you can check out the deals on Expedia or browse hotels in Saint-Malo.
-And if you want to learn everything there is to know about Saint-Malo, I've put together a comprehensive guide.
+To quickly compare prices for your chosen dates, you can view deals that include your transport or browse hotels in Saint-MaloHere’s where to find holiday rentals if you’d like to stay for a while.
+And if you want to find out everything about Saint-Malo, I’ve put together a comprehensive guide.

 Some of the links in this article are affiliate links.
 If you make a booking through these links, I may earn a commission at no extra cost to you, which helps support and maintain the site.